≪ What We Treat → Other Specified Feeding or Eating Disorder (OSFED)

-Individuals with OSFED exhibit symptoms of one or more eating disorders without fitting a single diagnosis.
+Individuals with OSFED (other specified feeding or eating disorder) exhibit symptoms of one or more eating disorders without fitting a single diagnosis.
 Despite this, OSFED is a serious condition that can lead to significant emotional distress and disruptions in daily life.

 Treatment for OSFED at Aster Springs